 Innovation precincts are environments where people from different disciplines and different organisations work closely together in a creative and entrepreneurial way.
-Carlton Connect positions world-class talent with 21st century technologies in the heart of Melbourne.
+The precinct will tackle major societal challenges, such as food security, changing technologies and urbanisation.

 OUR CAMPUS IN THE 21ST CENTURY